Modern Love in the New York Times

 Modern Love is open to anyone and we welcome unsolicited submissions.
 You can send submissions to modernlove@nytimes.com.
 They should be no more than 1800-2000 words in length (final run length is closer to 1700 words) and the essay should be both pasted into the email and attached as a word document.

-16 Responses to “Modern Love in the New York Times”
+45 thoughts on “Modern Love in the New York Times

 Tim,